perama-v/perama-v.github.io/docs/cairo/ens/bridge.md

 - Gateway reads which L2 is specified and which address and function to call on L2.
 - Gateway calls the function on L2 contract to discover the L2 address Alice has stored.
 - Gateway receives the result from the L2 call.
-- Gateweay responds to the user.
+- Gateway responds to the user.
 - User accepts the data and passes it to the L1 resolver contract.
 - The contract verifies the response is valid
 - The L2 address is provided as the result.